 Stem Cell Therapy

 This branch of Regenerative Medicine aims to utilise the restorative potential of stem cells on diseased, dysfunctional or damaged tissues.
 Stem cells have the ability to transform into various tissues and can potentially change the course of the underlying condition in a number of painful syndromes.
 Research is rapidly advancing in this field, and the potential for promising treatment options for chronic pain patients is immense.
 Naturally, as safety and efficacy studies are ongoing, stem cell therapies for pain are not yet supported by a significant weight of evidence.
+The TED Talk by Alan Russell provides some interesting insights into the potential of Regenerative Medicine.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.
 Northern Pain Centre can facilitate you obtaining a second opinion.
 Please discuss this with us.